fryga, we ship on Fridays Kraków / Oslo / remote Currently booking: Q3 2026

 …without pushing back.
 If the feature is wrong, we'll say so.

-To whatever framework is trending this quarter.
-We pick technology by what survives, not what's loud.
+We pick technology by what survives, not what's loud this quarter.

 ↓ but if

-Your product is stuck and your team can't unstick it — or you want AI that delivers 2–3× in production, not 10% in demos.
+Your product is stuck and your team can't unstick it — or you want AI shipping to production, not stalling at the demo.
 That's what we do.

 Talk to Marcin.

-If the work fits, we put two product engineers on a two-week scope.
+If the work fits, we put a team on the first sprint.
 If it doesn't fit, we'll tell you who might.

 — Located